krevanth/ZAP/README.txt

 Project Environment
 ===============================================================================

 The project environment requires Docker to be installed at your site.
-I would like to thank Erez Binyamin for their support.
+I (Revanth Kamaraj) would like to thank Erez Binyamin for their support.

 -------------------------------------------------------------------------------
 Running/Creating TCs